melling/HandsOnML_StudyGroup/chapt02/README.md

 - Explain correlation
 - What is a test set?

-### Level 2
+### Level 2: Intermediate

 - What is imputation?
-- Describe GridSearch
 - Describe Cross-Validation
 - Describe Categorical Attributes
 - One-Hot Encoder
 - Transformation Pipelines
 - What is Feature Scaling?
 Why do we need it?

+### Level 3: Master

+- Describe GridSearch
-  - Name one ML method where it does not help.
+- Name one ML method where feature scaling does not help.

 ## Misc